 Podcasts from a medical or scientific perspective can also be incredibly beneficial to people outside of the medical field.
 One of the greatest things about podcasts is their ability to democratize knowledge and to disperse information for free to as wide an audience as possible.
 The classic podcast Radiolab has done several scientific and medically-focused episodes, including one especially riveting story called ‘The Fix‘, about the latest research on addiction and how we are changing our perspective on addiction medicine.
 Only Human is a podcast on how we relate to our bodies and the ways our bodies can go wrong.
 The show’s goal, like many medically-focused podcasts, is to make medicine into a narrative that can be easily understood by a wider audience.
 These podcasts provide information that originally only doctors were privy to.
 Now, this information is becoming more accessible to their patients.

 One of the greatest examples of a show that makes medical knowledge more accessible is Science Vs, a show from the podcasting company Gimlet Media.
 This show takes a hotly debated topic in science, looks at the research behind it, and disseminates it in a way that is easily digestible and engaging to listen to.
 The host Wendy Zukerman takes peer-reviewed articles from scientific journals and reports the information using jokes, sound gags, and understandable language.
 She goes through each study systematically, explaining how one should go through an article and providing these tools for anyone who wants to engage in research on their own.
-She has covered topics like obesity, chiropractors, abortion, birth control, vitamins, and vaccines, and all of this information is provided for free.
+She has covered topics like obesity, chiropractors, abortion, birth control, vitamins, best turmeric supplement nz, and vaccines, and all of this information is provided for free.

 I have spent a lot more time listening to podcasts recently.
 The podcasts I listen to are engaging, entertaining, and provide information in a way that doesn’t feel like a lecture.
 I have awkwardly cried in public multiple times from podcasts, most recently from an episode of Death, Sex & Money after the interviewee tells Anna Sale that her father waited to die until she was in the room because she was ‘the person that he felt comfortable dying in front of.’